-Avocado Cheesecake is part of my series of posts 52 weeks of cream cheese.
-This recipe isn’t my own, this comes from a friend of mine, she has been in the catering business for years, but this recipe wasn’t hers either, she got this recipe from someone else.
+Avocado Cheesecake is an unusual cheesecake that you must try.
+This recipe isn’t my own, this comes from a friend of mine, she has been in the catering business for years.

 - 1/2 cup almonds